 Bodily Autonomy – An ideology that supports a person’s fundamental right to self-governance over their body without external influence or coercion.
 The concept of bodily autonomy (or bodily integrity) is applicable to a wide range of scenarios, including the freedom to choose one’s own family planning options, consensual sexual partners (regardless of gender), and medical treatment.
 The phrase “my body, my choice” is a feminist slogan that reflects one of the fundamental principles of bodily autonomy.

-Bottom Surgery – A slang term primarily used among transgender people to describe any number of surgical procedures related to removal and/or reconstruction of a person’sgenitalia.
-Examples include vaginoplasty, phalloplasty, hysterectomy, penectomy, oophorectomy, and many others (see: gender affirming surgery).
+Bottom Surgery – A slang term primarily used among transgender people to describe any number of surgical procedures related to the removal and/or reconstruction of a person’s genitalia.
+Examples include vaginoplasty, phalloplasty, hysterectomy, penectomy, oophorectomy, and many others (see: gender-affirming surgery).

 Breast Augmentation – A surgical procedure intended to increase the size and/or change the shape of a person’s breasts (informally known as a “boob job”; may also be considered a type of top surgery).

-Breast Forms – Prosthetic breasts formed from silicone (or a similar material) that are worn either inside of a bra or attached to the body, meant to simulate the weight, size and shape of breast tissue.
+Breast Forms – Prosthetic breasts formed from silicone (or similar material) that are worn either inside of a bra or attached to the body, meant to simulate the weight, size, and shape of breast tissue.
 May be informally referred to as “falsies.”

 Butch – A form of gender expression characterized by stereotypically masculine behaviors and appearances, sometimes used to describe lesbian women but applicable to people of varying genders and sexual orientations.
 The designation is historically associated with working-class, traditional masculinity (Trans Language Primer, 2019), and in the 1980s was reestablished as a sexually empowering term within the LGBTQ+ community.